|

 directly linked to the railway station.
 The Reina Sofía museum

 is in the vicinity of Atocha.
+The station was in the International Media

-was in the International Media because of the 11 March 2004 Madrid train
+because of the 11 March 2004 Madrid train bombings.
+On 10 June 2004,

-bombings.
-On 10 June 2004, a virtual shrine was dedicated by the
+a virtual shrine was dedicated by the Spanish Minister of Transport.
+Visitors

-a hand silhouette and a message through special-purpose consoles. |
+to the attacked stations can leave a hand silhouette and a message through

 Search

-for many more Madrid Hotels
+for more Madrid Hotels

 |

-Hotel Villa Real, Madrid
+Villa Real, Madrid

 The Hotel Villa Real is